Jim Young (dual player): Inter-county

 Young won a third National League medal at the start of 1948, following a 3–3 to 1–2 defeat of Tipperary.
 Cork later faced a one-point defeat by Waterford in the provincial decider.

-A thrilling Munster SHC quarter-final replay defeat by Tipperary in 1949 brought the curtain down on Young's inter-county career.
+A Munster SHC quarter-final replay defeat by Tipperary in 1949 brought the curtain down on Young's inter-county career.

 Inter-provincial

 Young also had the honour of being selected for Munster in the inter-provincial series of games.
 He made his debut with the province in 1942 and was a regular until his retirement in 1947.

 He won his first Railway Cup medal as a non-playing sub in 1942, however, he would be a member of the starting fifteen as the province went on to dominate the rest of the decade.
 Defeats of Leinster (1943), Connacht (1944) and Ulster (1945, 1946) gave Young four successive Railway Cup medals on the field of play.